Precious Metals

 is this gold real

-If you’re looking to roll over $50,000 to $100,000 or more of retirement assets, you want to make sure that you’re buying real gold and not counterfeit gold.
-And if you don’t know how to tell if gold is real or not, you may feel uneasy about spending so much money on an asset whose authenticity you are unable to verify.
+If you’re looking to spend tens of thousands of dollars or more on gold, such as through a rollover of retirement assets into a gold IRA, you want to make sure that the gold you buy is authentic.
+And if you don’t know how to tell, it’s natural for you to feel uneasy about spending so much money on an asset whose authenticity you are unable to verify.

 Physical Properties of Gold

 The physical properties of gold are one of the reasons it has served as money for millennia.
-Real gold is:
+Some of gold’s properties are that it is:

 • Durable